-Chimney breasts and fireplaces

-Repair category 1

-Notes Flues should ideally be swept and tested on an annual basis.
+Chimney breasts and fireplaces Repair category 1 Notes A wood burning stove has been installed within the living room.
+It is assumed that the installation complies with the Building Standards.
+Flues should ideally be swept and tested on an annual basis.